 The MER Measurement block outputs the modulation error ratio (MER).
 MER is a measure of the signal-to-noise ratio (SNR) in digital modulation applications.
 The block measures all outputs in dB.

-ratio is the ratio of the average reference signal power to the mean
+error ratio is the ratio of the average reference signal power to the mean square error.

 The block output always outputs MER in dB, with an option to output minimum MER and X-percentile MER values.
 The minimum MER represents the best-case MER value per burst.
 For the X-percentile option, you can select to output the number of symbols processed in the percentile computations.

 The table shows the output type, the parameter that selects the output type, the computation units, and the corresponding measurement interval.

 |Percentile MER||Output X-percentile EVM||dB|